Rosehearty: Geography

 Rosehearty Beach forms a crescent shape stretching east from the harbour to a group of rocky outcrops.
 Several rock formations in the area are known as Long Craig, Hungry Hoy, The Pen, Mounsie Weat, Tamhead, Warey Craigs and Damar.

 Architecture

 The Lodging House, on the south side of the Square, was built in 1753 for the dowager Lady Pitsligo, while another old house, the "Jam", bears the date 1573.

 The Hill of Rosehearty Church, constructed in 1890, the work of Alexander Marshall Mackenzie, features a loft that was formerly installed in the church of Pitsligo in 1634.
 Described by Charles McKean as "magnificent", it was later moved and installed in the Hill Church.

 Facilities

-There is one shop, a butcher, a hairdresser and two hotels in the village.
+There is one shop, a hairdresser and two hotels in the village.

 A new modern Rosehearty Primary School was built in 2007 and accommodates seven classrooms, an ICT computer suite and a games hall with retractable theatre seating and complementary acoustics and lighting.
 The school caters for approximately 140-160 pupils in total.